Salina Yoga Fest

 Yoga Instructor at Salina Family YMCA

-I have been teaching yoga classes at the Salina Family YMCA since 2010.
-I currently teach adult and youth yoga at the Y and work with the Y to bring yoga to the community.
-I also offer yoga classes for preschool age children at the Salina Montessori School, prenatal yoga for expecting moms and I am the Yoga Coach for the Kansas Wesleyan University Women’s Basketball Team.
-Private yoga sessions are also available at my massage studio.
+I have been teaching yoga classes at the Salina Family YMCA since 2011.
+I currently teach yoga classes for adults at the Y and work with the Y to bring yoga to the community.
+I also offer yoga classes for preschool age children at the Salina Montessori School and I am the Yoga Coach for the Kansas Wesleyan University Women’s Basketball Team.
+Private yoga sessions, tailored to your needs and abilities, are also available at my massage studio.

 In my profession(s) I am committed to individuals who are ready to take ownership of their health and wellbeing no matter where they are in their life journey.
-Personally, I am discovering that as my physical body ages, my emotional body matures and my spiritual body awakens, yoga is my “go to” for comfort and ease in this experience called LIFE.
+In my journey I am discovering that as my physical body ages and my emotional body matures and my spiritual body awakens, yoga is my “go to” for comfort and ease in this experience called LIFE.

 Yoga Instructor at Salina Family YMCA